minio/operator/docs/cert-manager.md

 ### Create `operator-ca-tls-tenant-1` secret

-Copy the cert-manager generated CA certificate into the minio-operator namespace, this will allow Operator to trust the cert-manager issued CA and it's derivatives.
+Copy the cert-manager generated CA certificate into the minio-operator namespace, this will allow Operator to trust the cert-manager issued CA and its derivatives.

 Get the CA into a `ca.crt` file in the filesystem.
 ```sh